KernFerm/youtube-mp3/readme.md

 # YouTube to MP3 Downloader

 This Python script downloads audio from a YouTube video URL and converts it to an MP3 file at 192 kbps.
-It uses the `pytube` library for downloading YouTube videos and `pydub` for audio conversion with `ffmpeg`.
+It uses the `yt-dlp` library for downloading YouTube videos and `pydub` for audio conversion with `ffmpeg`.

 ## Features